joramwessels/JornamEngine/README.md

 - Textures are inversed
 - Logging error (weird overwriting of later info)
 - Screen 'sheers' when moving mouse in only x direction
-- Unknown optix error at 1080p
+- "Unknown Optix error" at 1080p

 ## Log
 ***Week 1*** *11hrs*